flaxmans/CompBio_on_git/Labs/Lab02/Lab_Week2.md

 * Set up your user account on your machine
 * Practice a couple of iterations of the `git add`, `git commit` cycle
 * Push commits to GitHub
+* Finish all of this and turn it all in (i.e., push everything) by Wednesday of week 3.

 ## *Steps for this lab*: